panghy/vectorsearch/docs/design.md

 All data is stored in FoundationDB using a structured key design to group related information together.
 The index is divided into segments (each up to a fixed size, e.g. 100,000 vectors).
 Each segment has its own vector data, graph, and PQ compression metadata.
 The `maxSegmentSize` is a hard cap: once an ACTIVE segment's count reaches this threshold, the next insert rotates to a new ACTIVE segment before writing.
 The vector that triggers rotation is stored as `vecId=0` in the new segment, while the previous segment flips to PENDING in the same transaction and is later SEALED by the background builder.

-Key-Value Schema: We use a tuple-like key structure prefixed by an IndexID or name to support multiple indexes.
-Below is an example schema (using a hypothetical indexName as prefix):
+Key-Value Schema (DirectoryLayer-based): We use DirectorySubspaces to avoid manual tuple prefixing.
+Each index has an `indexDir` with child subspaces for `segments/`, `tasks/`, and a registry `segmentsIndex/`.
+Each segment is its own child DirectorySubspace `segments/<segId>/` with subspaces for `vectors/`, `pq/{codebook,codes/}`, and `graph/`.
-•	Index Metadata – Key: (indexName, "meta") → Value: Global index settings (serialized), e.g. {dimension: 1000, metric: "L2", maxSegmentSize: 100000, PQ_m: 16, PQ_k: 256, ...}.
-This includes the fixed vector dimension and metric chosen at index creation, as well as configurable parameters (see Configurability section).
+• Index Metadata – Key: indexDir.pack(("meta")) → Global index settings (serialized), e.g. {dimension, metric, maxSegmentSize, pq_m, pq_k, graph_degree, oversample}.
-•	Current Segment Pointer – Key: (indexName, "currentSegment") → Value: ID of the current Active segment (e.g. an integer).
-This helps locate where new vectors should be inserted.
+• Current Segment Pointer – Key: indexDir.pack(("currentSegment")) → Integer segId of the ACTIVE segment.
-•	Segment Metadata – Key: (indexName, "segment", <segId>, "meta") → Value: Metadata for segment <segId> (serialized proto).
-Contains fields like state (ACTIVE, PENDING, or SEALED), current count of vectors, perhaps creation timestamp, and statistics (e.g. deletion count).
-For SEALED segments it can include pointers to where graph and PQ data are stored.
+• Segment Metadata – Key: segments/<segId>/.pack(("meta")) → SegmentMeta for segId (state, count, timestamps, deleted_count).
-•	Vector Record – Key: (indexName, "segment", <segId>, "vector", <vecId>) → Value: Serialized VectorRecord containing the vector’s raw embedding and any associated metadata.
-This is stored as a Protocol Buffer that might include: the vector’s components (e.g. 1000-d, stored as float16 bytes), an optional external ID or payload, and a deletion tombstone flag.
-When a vector is inserted, it’s assigned a <vecId> within its segment (e.g. an incrementing integer from 0 up to ~100k).
+• Vector Record – Key: segments/<segId>/vectors/.pack((vecId)) → Serialized VectorRecord with embedding/payload/deleted.
-•	PQ Codebook – Key: (indexName, "segment", <segId>, "pq", "codebook") → Value: Serialized PQ codebook for segment <segId>.
-This includes the trained centroids for each sub-space.
-For example, if using M sub-vectors and K centroids per sub-vector, the codebook contains M sets of K centroids (each centroid is a vector of dimension dimension/M).
-This data is typically a few hundred KB and is stored once per sealed segment.
-(Hot codebooks will also be cached in memory via Caffeine for fast access.)
+• PQ Codebook – Key: segments/<segId>/pq/.pack(("codebook")) → Serialized PQCodebook for the segment.
-•	PQ Compressed Codes – Key: (indexName, "segment", <segId>, "pq", "code", <vecId>) → Value: The PQ compressed code for vector <vecId> in segment <segId>.
-This is a short binary code (e.g. M bytes if using 256 centroids per sub-vector) representing the vector.
-Storing it separately allows querying the compressed vector without reading the full embedding.
-(Alternative design: the PQ code could be embedded in the VectorRecord after the segment is sealed, to avoid a separate read.
-This requires updating the VectorRecord post-indexing, or storing the code in a parallel key as shown.)
+• PQ Compressed Codes – Key: segments/<segId>/pq/codes/.pack((vecId)) → PQ code bytes for vecId.
-•	Graph Adjacency – Key: (indexName, "segment", <segId>, "graph", <vecId>) → Value: Encoded list of neighbor vector IDs for <vecId> in the DiskANN graph.
-For a SEALED segment, each vector has a list of approximately R neighbors (where R is a configurable graph degree, e.g. 64).
-This list is stored as a small serialized array of vector IDs (and possibly distance or level information if needed by the algorithm).
-Neighbor lists are stored contiguously by vector ID, enabling efficient range reads or prefetching of multiple adjacency lists in one call.
+• Graph Adjacency – Key: segments/<segId>/graph/.pack((vecId)) → Encoded neighbor IDs for vecId in the segment graph (about R neighbors).

 Tombstones: Deletions are handled via tombstone markers.
 Instead of immediately removing a vector’s data, we mark it as deleted:
 •	The VectorRecord contains a boolean deleted flag that is set to true in a deletion transaction.
 (Alternatively, a separate key (indexName, "segment", <segId>, "deleted", <vecId>) -> true could mark deletions, but using an inline flag avoids extra keys.)